Wind Turbine Training

 Who Should attend: Technicians who will be involved in Advanced troubleshooting activities and any off-site technical support resources directly involved in providing technical support for field-based technicians

-Delivery Options: This course is delivered in-person within the specific turbine type that your troubleshooting activity will be carried out on
+Delivery Options: This course is delivered in-person within the specific turbine type that your troubleshooting activity will be carried out on.

 What: This class is designed to provide a comprehensive understanding of the importance of preventative maintenance activities, and to allow your staff to assess the quality of preventative maintenance being undertaken on your assets.
 This class focusses on providing a deep understanding of ‘Why’ each preventative maintenance activity is undertaken, and the implications of these activities not being undertaken to the correct level of quality

 Who should attend: Any resources involved in the management or supervision of wind turbine maintenance activities.
-Off-site technical support resources would also benefit from attending this class to gain a firm understanding of the importance of field-based preventative maintenance
+Off-site technical support resources would also benefit from attending this class to gain a firm understanding of the importance of field-based preventative maintenance.

 Delivery Method: This class is delivered in-person via a combination of classroom theory and in-turbine practical methods